FAQ: Frequently Asked Questions

 Orders & Shipments

-We currently use UPS and the United States Postal Service.
+We currently use Fedex, UPS, and the United States Postal Service.

 If you have found that we cannot ship to your state, it is most likely for agricultural certification reasons.
 Certain states like California, Hawaii and Arizona have stricter laws in place and require ag stamps that we do not currently possess.